esl/MongooseIM/doc/user-guide/Bootstrap-Scripts.md

 MIM_DEMO_SESSION_LIFETIME=700 mongooseimctl bootstrap
 ```

 Environment variables should have a `MIM_` prefix.
-The variable names can be uppercase.
+The variable names are case-insensitive
+(but we suggest to use the uppercase variable names for consistency).

 # Demo template

-Demo template is located in `rel/files/templates/demo.config`.
+A demo template is located in `rel/files/templates/demo.config`.
 It is copied into the `/templates` directory inside your release directory.